Inkulinati – Medieval Manuscripts Come to Life in a New Video Game

 If you’ve ever wanted to step inside a medieval manuscript, here’s your chance.
-Inkulinati, an upcoming strategy-based video game, was inspired by the weird and wonderful world of marginalia.
+Inkulinati, an incoming strategy-based video game, was inspired by the weird and wonderful world of marginalia.

 An “Ancient Ritual” of Ink Masters